 14. Booking your pitch in advance

 d.
 We ask that if you are unable to take up your site bookings that you give as much notice as possible when cancelling or amending so that others can take advantage of the pitch.
-The minimum notice required for any cancellation is currently 72 hours from 12 noon on your arrival date.
-Visitors who cancel inside 72 hours, or fail to arrive at a booked pitch on more than one occasion between 1 January - 31 December will be contacted by The Club.
+The minimum notice required for any cancellation is currently 72 hours from 12 midday on your arrival date.
+Visitors who cancel inside 72 hours, or fail to arrive at a booked pitch on more than one occasion between 1 January and 31 December will be contacted by the Club.
 Persistent late notice cancellations may result in a 14-day membership suspension and the cancellation of any forward bookings.

 15. Leaving your pitch

 a.
 Pitches should normally be vacated by 12 midday.
 Please check individual sites for exact times, as these may differ.

 b.
 If you’d like to remain later on-site, not necessarily on your pitch, have a word with the Site Staff.
 Be aware that charges may apply if you stay beyond 4pm.

 c.
 We understand that members and non-members sometimes wish to leave site earlier than originally planned.
 We ask you to inform the Site Staff before 12 midday, 72 hours prior to the new departure date.
 This enables us to make the pitch available to other visitors.
 Failure to do so will incur a charge of the first cancelled night.
 The Club reserves the right to change this policy during the season.